The Lockean Basis for USA's Natural Rights

 |Modified: March 19, 2021|

-Atheistic bias has since led to eradication of Jefferson's original rationale from public knowledge.
-Now, Constitutional Rights are ENTIRELY held to be "self-evident" from conflicting intuitions, amidst battles for control in the reversing tides of majority passions.
+Atheistic bias has since led to eradication of Jefferson's original rationale for deriving secular law from natural rights from public knowledge.
+Now, Constitutional Rights are ENTIRELY held to be "self-evident" from conflicting intuitions, amidst battles for political control of their interpretation in the reversing tides of majority passions.

-This page indicates what limited knowledge people do have of the theories behind Jefferson's intent.
-It introduces Jefferson's actual premises, deductions, and purpose for natural and Constitutional rights.
+This page explains how rights are clearly NOT self-evident from intuition alone.
+It covers what limited knowledge people do have of the theories behind Jefferson's intent without knowing the actual theory, because its premise of a benign divinity has prohibited its teaching in public schools.
+It introduces Jefferson's actual deductions and purpose in deriving secular law from natural rights.
 It describes how legal positivism took over, but cannot by itself provide moral solutions to problems that the Founders could not have anticipated.
 The appendices summarize some unequivocal resolutions to current major debates, deduced from Jefferson's Lockean rationale.

 The Benefits of the Rationale -None of the founders contested the obvious benefits of the rights Jefferson proposed.
 But others had not read Locke.
 Hence there was a great deal of debate as to how to frame Jeffersonian rights, as shown in this early draft of the Declaration of Independence.
 Edits led to obscuring Jefferson's intent, for example, by changing "we hold these truths to be sacred & undeniable" to "we hold these truths to be self evident."
 Jefferson had hoped that advances in education would enable more people to understand that the truths are self evident as rational deductions, rather than intuitions.
 But that hasn't happened.